bymayo/craft-delete-account/README.md

 Navigate to `Settings -> Plugins -> Delete Account -> Settings` to customise the config settings.

+Or, copy the `src/config.php` top your projects config folder and rename the file `delete-account.php`.

 ## Templating

 You can simply output the form in your account templates by using the following method: